Compare the programme in Wageningen

 Compare the programme with other universities

-- HAS University of Applied Sciences
+- HAS University of Applied Sciences,

-- InHolland University of Applied Sciences
+- InHolland University of Applied Sciences.

-The HBO programmes above primarily focus on the production process.
-The Bachelor's in Food Technology focuses more on disciplines such as the chemistry, bioprocess engineering, physics, and microbiology of food.
-You will delve into questions such as "What makes bread, meat, or apples turn brown?”
-You will work with products, but more so in the fields of development and research.
+These programmes primarily concentrate on the production process.
+In contrast, the Bachelor's in Food Technology at Wageningen University & Research places a stronger emphasis on disciplines such as chemistry, bioprocess engineering, physics, and microbiology of food.
+It delves into intriguing questions like "What causes browning in bread, meat, or apples?"
+Students work with products, particularly in the domains of development and research.